-To those of you in the Class of ’22 and Class of ’21 who are planning to apply for the Hanna Holborn Gray research program, please remember that the application deadline is Monday, Feb.
-3, 2020, at 12 noon.
-As this is soon after the start of the spring semester, please make sure to use the end of the fall semester to meet with your faculty advisers to seek their input.
+To those of you in the Class of ’22 and Class of ’23 who are planning to apply for the Hanna Holborn Gray research program, please remember that the application deadline is Monday, Feb.
+8, 2021, at 12 noon, before the start of the spring semester.
 Faculty letters of recommendation should be submitted by the Feb.
-3 deadline as well.
+8 deadline as well.

 Fellowships supporting undergraduate research in the humanities and the humanistic social sciences.